EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Data Reduction and Products

 After this, we compare both aperture and total (AUTO) photometry extracted from our final F444W selected catalogues to those extracted from the PEARLS team's reductions.
 We calculate the mean magnitude offset of sources between apparent magnitudes of $22<m<26$ in each photometric band, ensuring we are using bright, but non-saturated, sources.
-We find that our photometry is accurate, with mean offsets of less than 0.01 magnitudes in all photometric bands.
-Similarly, astrometry is consistent to between 0.04 and 0.07 arcseconds across the different PEARLS fields.
+We find that our photometry is accurate relative to other reductions, with mean offsets of less than 0.03 magnitudes in blue photometric bands and 0.01 magnitudes in red photometric bands.
+Similarly, astrometry is consistent to less than 0.07 arcseconds.
 Our reductions currently only use GAIA stars in the field to calibrate the WCS, while the PEARLS reductions are matched to GAIA-aligned catalogues generated from wider-field, ground-based imaging.
 The PEARLS reductions thus use a larger set of secondary targets calibrated to the GAIA system when constructing the JWST astrometry and are expected to have higher performance compared to our own.
 However, this finding shows that this offset is at the $<2$ pixel level.
 The comparison to the official CEERS collaborations reductions reaches the same conclusion.
-Future astrometric improvements will be implemented in the second generation of the EPOCHS sample.
+Future astrometric improvements, e.g. using complementary ground-based data, will be implemented in the second generation of the EPOCHS sample in order to aid spectroscopic follow up.